 QPDK Coupled Resonator — Driven Simulation¶

-This notebook builds a compact coupled resonator from QPDK cells, converts etch layers to conductor geometry, and runs a Palace driven simulation to extract S-parameters around the resonance near 7.5 GHz.
+This notebook builds a compact coupled resonator from QPDK cells, converts etch layers to conductor geometry, and runs a Palace driven simulation to extract S-parameters and visualize the electric field at resonance (~7.78 GHz).

 Requirements: